 Math C (wiskunde C) at VWO level or equivalent is assumed.
 This course is only available for BA linguistics students.

-Students will acquire practical data analysis skills through several assignments that are imbedded in experimental linguistics research.
-The student can choose to use SPSS or R statistical computing software.
+Students will acquire practical data analysis skills through several assignments that are imbedded in (experimental) linguistics research.
+Students can choose to use SPSS or (for students that aspire a career in research-) R statistical computing software.

 The course consists of obligatory lectures and workgroups.